MurmurationsNetwork/MurmurationsDocumentation/docs/developers/README.md

 - Profile Generator - [https://mpg.murmurations.network](https://mpg.murmurations.network)
 - Demo Map Aggregator - [https://aggregator.murmurations.network](https://aggregator.murmurations.network)

 We are aiming to put V2 into production during Q3 2022, at which point V1 will be deprecated, so **use our test environment** to experiment with the latest version of the Murmurations protocol.
+V1 will be shutdown by Q3 2022.